 The "Hamburg Development Corporation" (HDC) - The HDC Board of Directors consists of thirteen volunteers.
-This Board offers a number of programs and financial incentives for projects that represent a substantial economic investment, create or retain jobs, and expand the tax base in the Hamburg community.
-We are a not-for-profit local development corporation designed to stimulate reinvestment in the residential, commercial and industrial areas in the Town of Hamburg, the Village of Hamburg and the Village of Blasdell.
+This Board reviews a low interest loan program for projects that create or retain jobs within Hamburg.
+It is a not-for-profit local development corporation designed to stimulate reinvestment in the commercial and industrial areas in the Town of Hamburg, the Village of Hamburg and the Village of Blasdell.

 The "Senior Services Advisory Board" consists of a group of concerned citizens who examine and explore programs to enrich the lives of those 60 years of age and older.
 Their main objective is to keep the older persons of our community active and aware of current happenings, especially in areas that directly affect their lives.
 The board traditionally convenes on a quarterly basis but may meet more frequently based on the needs of the Senior Services Department.